21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Make sure to participate in the Kawazu Cherry Festival where you will get to enjoy the hanami of different cherry tree varieties.

-Fan of Japanese and East Asian art collections?
-Make sure to head over to MOA Museum of Art in Atami.
+If you are into Japanese and East Asian art collections, then you would be glad to visit MOA Museum of Art in Atami.

 Shuzenji Onsen is also a must-visit place in the Izu Peninsula for a change of a more relaxing and zen-filled environment.